sedulix/ShooterGame-WIP/README.md

-Welcome to **SHOTER**, an action-packed arcade where reflexes decide your fate.
+Welcome to **ENEMY-SHOTER**, an action-packed arcade where reflexes decide your fate.
 Defend yourself from endless waves of enemies!
 (WIP)
 If even one enemy reaches the bottom — you’re done for.
 Each kill makes them faster... ⚡